magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

 1. In the Vamp UI, select the environment *environment* and go to the **Gateways** page and open the **sava-product** gateway
 2. Click the edit condition icon for the **(1.0.3)** route and enter the condition `Header Accept Contains v1`.

-  We want all requests that request version 1 of the API to be sent to this route, so set the condition strength to 100%.
-3. Click the edit condition strength icon for the **(1.0.3)** route and move the slider to 100%.
+3. Click the edit condition strength icon for the **(1.0.3)** route and move the slider to 100%, so that all requests for version 1 of the API to be sent to this route.
 4. Next, click the edit condition icon for the **(2.0.1)** route and enter the condition `Header Accept Contains v2`.

-  Again, we want all requests that request version 2 of the API to be sent to this route, so set the condition strength to 100%.
-5. Click the edit condition strength icon for the **(2.0.1)** route and move the slider to 100%.
+5. Click the edit condition strength icon for the **(2.0.1)** route and move the slider to 100%, so that all requests for version 2 of the API to be sent to this route.

-  Finally, we want version 2 of the API to be the default for all requests that don't specify a version.
-We do this using the route weight.
+6. Finally, we want version 2 of the API to be the default for all requests that don't specify a version.
+We do this using the route weight:
-6. Click the edit icon next to **WEIGHT**
+  * Click the edit icon next to **WEIGHT**
-7. Adjust the weight slider to **100%** for the **(2.0.1)** route.
+  * Adjust the weight slider to **100%** for the **(2.0.1)** route.
-8. Click **Save**
+  * Click **Save**

 If you `curl` the store front a few more times and check the metrics on the **sava-product** gateway page, you'll see that all the requests are routed to version 1 of the API.